shanedublin/MouseMover/README.md

 The icon is transperent.

 ## Install
-Download and run the jar.
+Download and run the jar. [`Download Here!`](https://github.com/shanedublin/MouseMover/blob/master/MouseMover.jar) Note.
-Note.
 You must have java installed.

 ## License